Our goal is to share information and products that are truly helpful to renters.

 Most of the time, we think of getting loans from massive organizations, like banks or the government.
 But a new trend these days is seller financing, also known as owner financing.
 This is when the seller handles the mortgage, rather than one of those big organizations.

 Signing your mortgage directly with the seller has some benefits.
 Not only may you be able to get this type of mortgage with low or no money down, but you’ll also be able to avoid closing costs.
-It’s a faster and easier process, but be aware that you’ll probably end up paying a higher interest rate than you would with a bank loan.
+It’s a faster and easier process, but you’ll probably end up paying a higher interest rate than you would with a bank loan.

 6. Fractional ownership